- Read our review guidelines

-And finally, are you looking for something that will also keep your belongings dry or just somewhere to stash ice, fish, beer (beer and cool boxes don’t always mix!) and water?
-Many bags are waterproof so that you can use it as both a cooler and a safe-haven for your precious keep-dry belongings.
+And finally, are you looking for something that will also keep your belongings dry or just somewhere to keep ice, fish, beer (beer and cool boxes don’t always mix!) and water?
+Many bags are made using waterproof materials to use it as both a cooler and a safe-haven for your precious keep-dry belongings.

 This video highlights some of the major things to remember when looking for a high quality cooler.